Holy Himalaya Eco Trek

 6-7 Hours

-Leaving Tashigaon behind, we start ascending stone stairs and traversing a mesmerising rhododendron woodland.
-After crossing a log bridge, our journey leads us to Dhara, nestled at 2,867m, where a tea house awaits after about three hours of trekking.
-Here, we refuel with a well-deserved lunch, knowing it's our last chance for refreshments until Khongma.
-Continuing onwards, the path becomes more challenging as we ascend to Unshisa at 3,200m, navigating across formidable rocks.
-The arduous climb persists through the rhododendron forest, leading us to a stone rest area adorned with prayer flags.
-Another 45 minutes of trekking brings us to Khongma Danda at 3,500m, boasting three lodges and the possibility of encountering snow, marking a significant milestone in our journey.
+Leaving Tashigaon behind, we commence on a climb along stone stairs, and then very pleasingly into a rhododendron wood.
+Our walk then takes us across a log bridge, before reaching Dhara, at 2,867m, with a teahouse-a three-hour hike from our morning's start-point.
+This will be a well-appreciated lunch stop, as it's our last opportunity until Khongma.
+Continuing further, the trail becomes more difficult as we ascend up to Unshisa at 3,200m, crossing over to some massive rocks.
+The strenuous ascend continues through the rhododendron forest, which takes us to a stone rest point with prayer flags.
+Further 45 minutes of trekking takes us to Khongma Danda at 3,500m, which has three lodges and possibility of snowfall, making it a milestone in our journey.

 7